 The best part of e-cycling is that a rider can cover a lot of ground and see some amazing sites in a relatively short interval of time.
 This is not possible in running.
-E-bike tours can take people to far off places (literally hundreds of kms), but running on foot is a limited proposition.
+E-bike tours can take people to far-off places (literally hundreds of km), but running on foot is a limited proposition.

-The maximum running which people can do is limited well within 50 km range (if time constraints are taken into account).
+The maximum running which people can do is limited well within the 30 mile / 50 km range (if time constraints are taken into account).
 Thus e-biking is a great time-saving deal to see some amazing sites in a relatively short period of time.

 E-bikes help spread the message fast and loud